SaifOmran/Obsidian/ISM/ISM.md

 	- ![[Pasted image 20251208192914.png]]
 - Tiering is applied on one storage box.
 - cache tiering = use some space of SSDs as cache memory like virtual memory concept.
+---
+## Zoning
+- Zoning is the first step to make a server connects the storage through SAN switch.
+- In zoning we configure (on SAN switch) which compute server connects to which storage box(es), then we configure which LUNs can the server accesses (LUN masking).
+- The server can access multiple LUNs, and the LUN can be accessed by different servers but they must have the same OS as one server of them will be able to install its file system.
+- When multiple servers access same LUN. it doesn't mean that they are seeing the data of each other, it means that when a server create VM, the VM files will be stored on this shared LUN and theses files are seen by the other servers not their content.
 - SAN zoning: connect servers to the storage only physically by opening channel between them.
+- Practical steps:
+	- 1- Zoning (on SAN switch).
+	- 2- Create LUNs (on storage box).
+	- 3- LUN masking (on storage box).
+	- 4- Create the file system (on server).
+	- 5- Create VM (on server).
 - N-port: node port on server or storage box.
 - F-port: ports on SAN switch connected to storage box or server.
 - E-port: ports between SAN switches.